Constraining electromagnetic couplings of ultralight scalars from compact stars: Constraints from Observations

 As a concrete example to demonstrate how the scalar-mediated force may be constrained, we consider the double pulsar binary system PSR J0737-3039 \cite{Kramer:2006nb,Kramer2008}.
 The surface magnetic fields of the two pulsars are $B_{01}\sim 6.3\times 10^{9}~\mathrm{G}$ and $B_{02}\sim 1.2\times 10^{12}~\mathrm{G}$ \cite{Lorimer:2007xw}.
 Their masses are $M_1=1.3381\pm 0.0007~M_\odot$ and $M_2= 1.2489\pm 0.0007~M_\odot$ \cite{Kramer:2006nb}.
 We take $R_1 = R_2 = 10$ km for an estimation.
 This gives $\eta \sim (1.6\times 10^7) \ g^2_{\phi\gamma\gamma}~\mathrm{GeV}^2$.
 The measurement/bound on $\eta$ can then be translated to the measurement/bound on $g_{\phi\gamma\gamma}$.

-However, since the gravitational and the long-range force have the same spatial dependence, it would be impossible to separate their contributions by simply measuring the attractive force between them.
-Indeed, a change in the magnitude of the force would be mimicked by a change in the measured values of the masses.
-This no-go situation may be circumvented if the values of the masses are determined independently by some means other than the gravitational measurements, or we have access to a third body that is gravitationally bound with the binary but has a magnetic field much different than the two compact stars.
+However, since the gravitational and the scalar-induced long-range force have the same spatial dependence to the leading order, it would be difficult to separate their contributions by simply measuring the attractive force between them.
+Indeed, a change in the magnitude of the force could be approximately mimicked by a change in the measured values of the masses.
+This quasi-no-go situation may be circumvented if the values of the masses are determined independently by some means other than the gravitational measurements, or we have access to a third body that is gravitationally bound with the binary but has a magnetic field much different than the two compact stars.

 The distance between the two stars in PSR J0737-3039 is $a =8.8\times 10^5~\mathrm{km}$, which is known to $\sim 0.05 \%$.
 If indeed the masses of the stars in PSR J0737-3039 were also known to a precision of $\sim 0.05\%$ as the current measurements suggest, the precision in the prediction of the gravitational force would be $\sim 0.1\%$ and hence the observations would be sensitive to $\eta \sim 10^{-3}$.
 Not finding a deviation at this level would put a bound of $g_{\phi\gamma\gamma} \lesssim 8\times 10^{-6}~\mathrm{GeV}^{-1}$.
 Note that this bound would be applicable only when the range of the scalar-induced force is more than the distance between the two compact stars, i.e. $1/m_\phi \gtrsim a$ or $m_\phi \lesssim 1/a$.